-Short Term Medium Term Long Term
+Short Term Medium Term Long Terr

 Time Horizon 1-3 years 5-10 years >30 years

 Year relative to 2022 2025 2030 2050+

 Rationale and link to strategic planning horizons / investment plans Aligns with strategic planning period.
 Aligns with the AMP Net Zero Framework medium-term emissions reduction pathways and our ambition to increase investment into climate solutions (see further information on our Net Zero Framework in 'Section 2.5, Transition plan').
-Aligns with the AMP Net Zero Framework and long-term international emissions reduction targets.
+Aligns wi Net Zero and long- internation emission targets.

-The risk profile of the fund plays a significant role in determining the fund's exposure to climate risk.
-The fund within the Scheme provides an allocation to New Zealand equity assets which are exposed to different aspects of climate risk.
+The risk profile of each fund in the Scheme plays a significant role in determining the fit oclimate risk.
+The funds within Scheme provide different allocations to growth and it which are exposed to different aspects of climate risk.

 Sector allocation is also an important factor in determining exposure to climate risk.
-The Scheme provides investors access to a single fund with diversification across and/or within sectors of the New Zealand equity market.
+I provides investors access to Diversified Funds and Single Sector Funds, and across all 1 the Scheme there is diversification across and/or within sectors.